07.13.2018 | Firm News

 Lee Thuston Featured in the Daily Report on How Burr & Forman Prepared for Succession Planning

-Firm Chairman Lee Thuston was recently profiled in the June 15 issue of the Daily Report, discussing his approach to developing succession planning strategies, including that of his move as the Am Law 200 firm’s long-time managing partner to chairman.
+Firm Chairman Lee Thuston was recently profiled in the Daily Report, discussing his approach to developing succession planning strategies, including that of his move as the Am Law 200 firm’s long-time managing partner to chairman.

 When it came time to appoint the firm’s next leader, Thuston says that he and the Executive Committee tackled the process in the same manner with which they have led the firm every day: “Our approach always has been to be democratic in our decisions, to strive for consensus and to be transparent.
 Those values have served us well in running the firm, and they worked in planning for the leadership transition,” he says.